 The Formation of the Universe

 The Atmosphere and Hydrosphere

 Human Anatomy & Physiology

 Geography studies are integrated with History, Science, and Math.
 It begins with the creation of the Universe and the developing planets; the Earth is studied in detail.
-Students study Physical Geography, focusing on the earth’s physical environment, including processes that have formed and continue to form the features of the earth.
+Students study Physical, Economic, Social and Cultural Geography, focusing on the earth’s physical environment, including processes that have formed and continue to form the features of the earth.

-Activities can include: the student building a salt-dough relief map of a country or region they are studying, a research book on the study of weather patterns over a particular region, and creating human maps that give information about people and how they have changed the features of earth over time.
+Cartography activities include: The study of major cities of each Continent, Rivers, Mountain ranges and Volcanos.
+Students' projects involve building a salt-dough relief map of a country or region they are studying, a research book on the study of weather patterns over a particular region and creating human maps that give information about the various cultures and how they have changed the features of earth over time.